Generalised actuator disk theory: wake development with turbulent entrainment: Results and discussions

-Figure~\ref{fig:entrainemnt_velocity} shows how the entrainment velocity varies with the streamwise distance downwind of the actuator disk for a typical case with $a = 0.3$ and $I = 8\%$, using values of $E_1 = 0.1$ and $E_2 = 0.3$.
+Figure~\ref{fig:entrainemnt_velocity} shows how the entrainment velocity varies with the streamwise distance downwind of the actuator disk for a typical case with $a = 0.3$ and $I = 5\%$, using values of $E_1 = 0.1$ and $E_2 = 0.6$.
 According to equation~\eqref{eq:entrainment_velocity}, the total entrainment velocity $U_e$ consists of two components: (i) the wake-shear driven entrainment velocity $U_e^w$ (equation \eqref{eq:entrainment_wake_shear}), and (ii) the background-turbulence-driven entrainment velocity $U_e^b$ (equation \eqref{eq:entrainment-atmospheric}).
-The figure shows that, as expected, the turbulent entrainment and wake recovery are mainly driven by wake shear in the near wake, while background turbulence becomes the dominant mechanism of wake recovery in the far-wake region.
-The transition between these two regimes occurs at approximately $5D$ for this case, which lies within the typically reported range of transition from the near wake to the far-wake region \citep{bastankhah2016experimental}.
+The figure shows that turbulent entrainment is predominantly driven by wake shear in the region immediately downstream of the actuator disk.
+At intermediate streamwise distances (e.g., $2D\!< \! x \! < \!
+7D$), the entrainment process is governed by a combination of wake shear and background turbulence.
+However, in the far-wake region ($x > 7D$), background turbulence becomes the dominant mechanism driving wake recovery.
+The precise location of the transition between these regimes depends on the thrust coefficient $C_T$ and ambient turbulence intensity $I$ \citep{bastankhah2016experimental}, as well as the values chosen for the coefficients $E_1$ and $E_2$.

 Model predictions for five different values of the induction factor $a$ are shown in figure~\ref{fig:different_a}.
 For all cases, the entrainment coefficients are set to $E_1 = 0.1$ and $E_2 = 0.3$, and the incoming turbulence intensity is $I = 5\%$.
 Figure~\ref{fig:different_a}a shows the streamwise variation of velocity.
 In all cases, as expected, the velocity upstream decreases from $U_0$ to $U_0(1-a)$ at the disk.
 Immediately downstream, it drops further, mainly due to pressure recovery ($\upd p/\upd x > 0$ resulting in $\upd U/\upd x<0$ according to equation \eqref{eq:dudx}), until reaching a minimum value (i.e., maximum deficit) approximately one rotor diameter downstream.
 Our model predicts the maximum deficit to be smaller than $2aU_0$ predicted by Froude’s theory, due to the inclusion of turbulent entrainment already beginning at $x=0$.
 Further downstream, when pressure is mostly recovered, flow entrainment becomes the dominant mechanism, resulting in $\upd U/\upd x > 0$ according to equation \eqref{eq:dudx}.
 Moreover, as expected, higher values of $a$ produce greater velocity deficits.